Wh1t3Rh1n0/SlackEnum/README.md

 1. Create one or more Slack user accounts from which to execute user enumeration.
 (Referred to as "Slack identities" or "Slack IDs".)
 Multiple accounts (100 or more) are recommended to perform user enumeration at higher/useable speeds.
 2. Log into each user account you've created and join the users to the same Slack workspace.
 3. While logged into Slack, use the [CookieBro](https://addons.mozilla.org/en-US/firefox/addon/cookiebro/) browser extension to export your cookies in JSON format.
-Save the exported cookies to a file in the `slack_ids-cookiebro` folder included with this repository.
+Save the exported cookies to a file in the `slack_ids-cookiebro` folder.
 4. Repeat steps 2 and 3 for every additional user account you want to use with SlackEnum.
 5. Edit the settings at the top of `slackenum.py`.
 At a minimum, you must change the `default_host` setting to the Slack subdomain of your workspace.